dwp/data-key-service/README.md

 public and private key (in a single compound string)) are sent back to the application by the client along with the ciphertext.
-To decrypt, the private key half of the master key pair must be fetched and then this and the supplied ciphertext must passed to the `Util.rsaUnwrapKey` method
+To decrypt, the private key half of the master key pair must be fetched and then this and the supplied ciphertext must passed to the `Util.rsaUnwrapKey` method.

 # Running locally (non CloudHSM only)